DevOops Box Writeup & Walkthrough – [HTB] – HackTheBox

-This article will show how to hack DevOops box and get user.txt and root.txt.
+This article shows how to hack the DevOops box and get user.txt and root.txt.

-First, we use NMAP to Scan the open ports and see if there any port is open.
+First, we use NMAP to Scan the server to identify open ports.

-After enumeration, we found that there is a page that we can upload XML file.
+After enumeration, we find that there is a page that we can upload XML files.

-After we submitting this file, the website return a message.
+After we submitted the above file, the website returns a message.

 Now, let’s submit our payload.